AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch migration/Migrate data between Alibaba Cloud Elasticsearch clusters/Use the CCR feature to migrate data.md

     GET myindex_follow/_search
     ```

-    If the running of the command is successful, the result shown in the following figure is returned.
+    If the command is successfully run, the result shown in the following figure is returned.

     ![Data migration results](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9201852061/p134056.png)